Ilyes-ctrl/Manufacturing-Defects-Analysis/README.md

 4. What is the total number of defects?
 5. What is the total number of defective products?
 6. What is the total repair cost?
-7. What is the repair cost by severity level?
+7. What is the repair cost by inspection method and severity level?
-8. What is the repair cost by defect type?
+8. What is the repair cost by severity level and defect type?
-9. What is the repair cost by inspection method?
 # Tools I used
 For my analysis of manufacturing defects, I harnessed the power of several key tools:
 - **Kaggle**: The source of my raw dataset, providing real-world manufacturing defect data to work with.